milosdavidovic/blog.io/_posts/2018-03-01-angular-forms.markdown

 ### Default Values And Data Binding

-So far we only used ngModel to tell Angular what html elements we want to have in our form.
+So far we only used ngModel to tell Angular what HTML elements we want to have in our form.
 We can also use property binding to set initial data of our elements.
 Let's set initial values for our __pizza size__ and __ketchup type__.
-We would chang out html as follows:
+We would chang out HTML as follows:

 ```html
 <div class="form-group">